suryasama008/RingsOfRealm/Readme.md

 The purpose of this project, titled "Realm of Rings", is to provide a React and TypeScript-based web application that provides information about the epic saga of the "Lord of the Rings" franchise.
 The information includes a list of movies, characters, and quotes from the series.
 Styling is done using Tailwind CSS.

-This project is based on vite, a build tool that significantly improves the frontend development experience.
-It's main features are instantaneous server start-up and hot module replacement (HMR) and true on-demand compilation.

 ## Features
 - Home: The Home page displays a welcome message.
 - Movies: The Movies page provides a list of all the movies in the franchise.